 To help you do this, the school has procedures to help resolve any issues that you, as a parent or carer, may have.

 Please click here to go to the Parents' section of the Archway School website and select the section on 'Policies' where you will find the Complaints Policy.

 If, having gone through the agreed procedures you feel you need to contact the Governing Body, please send a letter to the school, or leave a letter at the school reception, addressed to the Chair of the Governors (or another named Governor from the list above) or email:email@example.com or firstname.lastname@example.org .

 Election of Governors

 Parent Governors: Parent governors are elected by other parents at the school.
-When a parent governor vacancy/vacancies occurs, nominatios are invited from the parent body.If the number of nominations is equal to, or fewer than the number of vacancies to be filled, a ballot need not be held.
+When a parent governor vacancy/vacancies occurs, nominations are invited from the parent body.If the number of nominations is equal to, or fewer than the number of vacancies to be filled, a ballot need not be held.
 The nominee(s) is/are automatically elected unopposed.
 If there are more nominations than there are vacancies, arrangements are made for a secret ballot to be held.

-Staff Governors: a notice to all staff is circulated if a vacncy for a staff governor occurs.
+Staff Governors: a notice to all staff is circulated if a vacancy for a staff governor occurs.
 Staff can nominate a candidate or self-nominate.
 If only one nomination is received, the nominee will be deemed to have been elected unopposed. if more than nomination is made, an election is held by secret ballot.

 Local Authority Governors: Local Authority Governors are nominated by the Local Authority but appointed by the Governing Body.